David Wiffen: Career

 In 2015, Songs From the Lost and Found, was released, containing material written and recorded between 1973 and the early 1980s, in the years after the release of Wiffen's Coast to Coast Fever album.
 The master tapes were thought lost for many years, but surfaced among the effects of former bandmate Richard Patterson, who died in 2011.
+In 2024, a compilation of these recordings apeared as Timeless Songs.